PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 | **Phase 5** | Character selection menu, expanded stats (evasion, accuracy), support for 6 types                           | 2.0         |
 | **Phase 6** | Save/load custom battle templates, 8-type system with immunities, damage calculator menu                    | 2.5         |

+Two specific versions of the Kritical Hit project will be presented to the jury: version 1.0 during the first oral exam scheduled for June 24th, 2025, and version 2.0 — or possibly 2.5 — during the second oral presentation (unknown date).

 ### 5.2 Non-Functional Requirements